pyladies/pyladies/README.md

 tags: [list, of relevant, tags]
 author: Name, or blank/none
 author_link: Twitter/Blog/etc or blank/none
-category: resources, pyladies
+category: resources, pymen
 ---
 ```

-Notice that `pyladies` and `resources` are required in for `category`.
+Notice that `pymen` and `resources` are required in for `category`.

 Once done, save it in `www/_posts/` with the date and title in the name of the file, like so: `2013-04-21-lynns-awesome-resource.md`.

-To find this resource online, you would navigate to http://pyladies.com/blog/[your_post_name]
+To find this resource online, you would navigate to http://pymen.com/blog/[your_post_name]

 ## For Organizers
 ### Your own domain/site:

 You are welcome to create your own location's webspace,
-e.g. seattle.pyladies.com or sea.pyladies.com, or even
+e.g. seattle.pymen.com or sea.pymen.com, or even
-www.pyladies.com/seattle etc. If you want your own URL, tell me:
+www.pymen.com/seattle etc. If you want your own URL, tell me:

 1. what you want your URL to be.
 2. make a pull request for your site.